Amitbhardwaj0810/Car-Parking-System/README.md

 - ARM Programming: Gained hands-on experience in programming the LPC2148 microcontroller using embedded C.
 - System Integration: Integrated all components (PIR, LCD, UART, LEDs) and debugged for seamless operation.
 - Team Collaboration: Improved project management and teamwork skills through task allocation and collaborative problem-solving.

+## Conclusion
+The project successfully implemented a car parking system using a PIR sensor and I2C protocol.
+The system can be expanded for larger parking lots, ensuring scalability.

+Additional Resources:

+- Code File: The implementation code is available in the ARM.c file.
+- Presentation: A PowerPoint presentation is available, providing a detailed overview of the project, including the functional block diagrams, and interfacing details.